Ral Partha Enterprises: Producer of signature lines, 1979–1986

 Robert N. Charrette joined Ral Partha in 1984 and contributed to Meier's The Hoplites, 1200 A.D., and CS/02-xxx Collector Series lines.
 In 1985, Charrette inaugurated figures for Chaosium's RuneQuest and a line of pulp adventurers.
 The line was initially called "20th Century Plus", but was later renamed 20-xxx The Roaring Twenties.
-Charrette revisited a line of figures he sculpted in 1979 to accompany Fantasy Games Unlimited's Gangster!., Mirror of FGU website, Accessed December 17, 2008 Charrette updated the line to include new cinematic themes such as the intrepid archaeologist.
+Charrette revisited a line of figures he sculpted in 1979 to accompany Fantasy Games Unlimited's Gangster!.
+Charrette updated the line to include new cinematic themes such as the intrepid archaeologist.
 In 1986 Charrette introduced 53-9xx Bushido, a line of miniatures for Bushido, a game he authored and sculpted a line of figures for Fantasy Games Unlimited.
 In 1985, Bob Charrette began producing a line of miniature robot war machines for a game that was first called "Battledroids" and renamed BattleTech in 1986, for FASA's game of the same name.
 It was the beginning of a permanent relationship between the two companies that would eventually lead to Ral Partha's sale to FASA.
 Battletech products remain a leading product of Ral Partha's successor, Iron Wind Metals and Charrette continued on as creative development and authored several related novels.

 In 1986 Ral Partha sculptors crafted 01-3xx 3-Stage Characters which consisted of three aspects with increasing amounts of arms and armor to represent a single adventurer's game career.
 The line was folded into the ES/01-xxx line in 1987.
 Because of their popularity with collectors and role-players, they regained status as a separate line and a place of prominence in the 1991 and subsequent catalogs.